department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 <div class="va-introtext">

 Are you a Servicemember or Veteran with a service-connected disability and an employment barrier who has the strong desire, skills, and drive to run a successful business?
-Find out if you can get help starting your own business through the Vocational Rehabilitation and Employment (VR&amp;E) self-employment track.
+You may be interested in the Vocational Rehabilitation and Employment (VR&amp;E) self-employment track.
+Find out if you can get help starting your own business.

 </div>